 The Romanian Civil Aeronautic Authority, as it now stands, was established in 1993 and acts as the safety regulator and oversight authority for civil aviation in Romania.
-The goals are aligned with those established by the International Civil Aviation Organization (ICAO) and the European Civil Aviation Conference and the European Aviation Safety Agency, to maintain and increase aviation safety by effective and efficient processes and measures in the areas of safety regulation and oversight.2
+Its goals are aligned with those established by the International Civil Aviation Organization and the European Civil Aviation Conference and the European Aviation Safety Agency to maintain and increase aviation safety by effective and efficient processes and measures in the areas of safety regulation and oversight.2

 Legal framework for liability

-The principal legislation in Romania is a combination of international, European and national.
+The principal legislation in Romania is a combination of international, European and national legislation.

 i International carriage